Williams-led Purdue rallies to beat No. 23 Michigan St 55-54

 EAST LANSING, Mich.
+(AP) — Trevion Williams knew no one doubted he would get the ball when Purdue had a chance to score a go-ahead basket against No. 23 Michigan State.

+The Spartans certainly thought the pivotal inbounds play would go to Williams.
+They just couldn’t stop him from getting the ball — or the bucket.

-(AP) — Trevion Williams made a short jumper with 4.5 seconds left and scored 22 of his 26 points after halftime, rallying Purdue past No. 23 Michigan State 55-54 on Friday night after trailing by 17.
+Williams made a short jumper with 4.5 seconds left and scored 22 of his 26 points after halftime, rallying the Boilermakers over the Spartans 55-54 on Friday night after trailing by 17.

+“Everybody knew the ball was going to me,” the 6-foot-10, 265-pound power forward said.
+“I just wanted to take my time with it.”

-Aaron Henry, who scored 13 points, missed a runner from the left side of the lane just before the buzzer to seal the collapse for the Spartans.
+Aaron Henry, who scored 13 points, missed a runner from the left side of the lane just before the buzzer to seal the stinging setback for the Spartans.

+“One of the more disappointing losses,” coach Tom Izzo said.
+“Give Purdue credit.”

+“We didn’t deserve to win,” Izzo said.
+“They deserved to win.
+They made winning plays.”

-The 6-foot-10, 265-pound forward did not connect on his last attempt at the line with a chance to pull Purdue into a 54-all tie with 9.8 seconds left, and later said it was a fortunate miss.
+Williams did not connect on his last attempt at the line with a chance to pull Purdue into a 54-all tie with 9.8 seconds left, and later said it was a fortunate miss.

 The Spartans and Boilermakers both got to the loose ball after the missed free throw, and the visitors had the alternate possession arrow pointing in their direction.
 Williams caught a lob pass on an inbounds play and took full advantage with a short, floating, go-ahead jumper.